 - We will be offering grants to help pay for changes to existing non-residential properties.
 It should reduce running costs too.

 Tourism and appreciation of our Night Sky

-Since 2016, we have worked with businesses and run an annual Dark Sky festival during February half-term.
+Since 2016, we have worked with businesses and run an annual Dark Skies Festival during February half-term.
 This has grown year on year and obtaining international Dark Sky Reserve status will help it develop further – encouraging staying visitors out of season.
 In 2020 we held two virtual Dark Sky Festivals which proved even more popular.
 We plan more virtual events in future years.

 Our visitor survey and comments we have received show how much our visitors, really appreciate our dark skies and the lack of light pollution – in complete contrast to the urban areas where they live.
 Something we want to celebrate and not take for granted.